jvgerring/Stats-Learning/exercise_4/question_3.md

 {liquor, red/blush wine} -&gt; bottled beer

-This rule makes sense for parties.
-This rule also has a very high confidence of 0.9047619.
+This rule makes sense for parties, it also has a very high confidence of 0.9047619.

 {popcorn, soda} -&gt; salty snack